Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Results

+In this subsection, we consider an incident energy $E_{\rm in} = 1.92$~eV.
 Figure~\ref{fig:elec_pop} shows the population dynamics of the H atom in states $\ket{0}$ and $\ket{a}$ during the scattering process.
 At $t \approx 20$~fs, the wavepacket reaches the Ge surface and electron transfer from the H atom to the surface begins, seen as a sharp decrease in $P_0(t)$ accompanied by an increase in $P_a(t)$.
 By $t \approx 30$~fs, the electron transfer reaches its maximum, with nearly the entire wave packet occupying the $|a\rangle$ state.
 As the atom rebounds, electrons transfer back to the H atom, driving a transition from $|a\rangle$ to $|0\rangle$.
 Most of this back-transfer is completed by $t \approx 50$ fs, small oscillations in $P_0(t)$ and $P_a(t)$ after 50~fs reflect residual charge exchange near the surface.
 After $t > 100$~fs, the population curves stabilize.
 By the end of the simulation, most of the H atom escapes in the $|0\rangle$ state, while a small fraction remains trapped near the surface in the $|a\rangle$ state.

 To further describe the scattering process, we present the evolution of wave packet distributions $P_0(x)$ and $P_a(x)$ in Figure~\ref{fig:Pxt_all}.
 Initially, the wavepacket approaches the Ge surface from the left ($x < 0$).
 Upon reaching the surface at $t \approx 20$~fs, electron transfer causes $P_0(x)$ to decrease and $P_a(x)$ to rise.
 By $t\approx 50$~fs, $P_0(x)$ begins to propagate away from the surface and gradually delocalizes, signaling a loss of kinetic energy.